 On a typical golf course there will be tee boxes for women’s, senior’s, men’s and tournament play on any particular hole with each having their own separate yardages.

-The handicap section of a scorecard is fundamental for golfers when calculating their score based on their golf handicaps.
+The handicap strokes section of a scorecard is fundamental for golfers when calculating their score based on their golf handicaps.
 This is the case both individually and in competition.

 The par section of the scorecard represents the expected score on that hole to par for a scratch golfer.
 Your score to par helps to calculate your golf handicap.
-You can check out our calculator to view what yours is based on your recent rounds.
+You can check out our golf handicap calculator to view what yours is based on your recent rounds.

 As mentioned above, each hole is assigned a handicap index.
-By using the calculations above you will be able to correctly enter your net score for the round oppose to your gross score.
+By using the calculations above you will be able to correctly enter your net score for the round oppose to your gross golf score.

 For example if the course is par 72 and you have shot a round of 90 but are allowed one stroke per hole then your net score will be 72.